upcvqa/final/README.md

 <p align="right"><a href="#toc">To top</a></p>

 # General Architecture <a name="architecture"></a>
-Our models are based on the best performing one from paper [VQA: Visual Question Answering](https://arxiv.org/pdf/1505.00468.pdf):
+As mentioned above, our models are based on the models from paper [VQA: Visual Question Answering](https://arxiv.org/pdf/1505.00468.pdf):
 ![](images/paper-model.png)

-The model had two branches: one for vision (image) and one for language (question).
-For the language branch, several alternatives were mentioned, all of them involved training the question embeddings.
-At least two different ways of combining the information from both channels were also tested.
+These models had two branches: one for vision (image) and one for language (question).
+For the vision branch the paper proposes a **transfer learning approach** by using a pretrained VGG16 network cut at the last classifier layer.
+For the language branch, several alternatives were mentioned, all of them involving training the question embeddings.
+Finally, at least two different ways of combining the information from both channels were also tested.

 With all this variants, a more general approach to the model can be seen as a framework with interchangeable pieces.
 Our proposal is to use the paper model as a base and introduce variations in the composing elements:

 ![](images/model-puzle.png)